torvalds/linux/Documentation/teaching/labs/kernel_api.rst

 new, as it has already been described in The Art of Computer Programming by Donald Knuth in the 1980s.

-Several kernel list functions and macrodefinitions are presented and explained in the :file:`include/linux/list.h` header.
+Several kernel list functions and macro definitions are presented and explained in the :file:`include/linux/list.h` header.

 Spinlock